Here's what you need to know about celebrations for Eid ul-Adha in the UK this year

 Muslims will also attend the Mosque for prayers, distribute gifts and travel to the homes of friends and family to continue the celebrations.

-As with Eid ul-Fitr, the greeting for the upcoming holiday is “Eid Mubarak” which roughly translates to “have a blessed Eid”.
+As with Eid ul-Fitr, the greeting for the major Muslim holiday is “Eid Mubarak” which roughly translates to “have a blessed Eid”.